Estadio Hiram Bithorn

 Hiram Bithorn Stadium in San Juan, PR is named after pitcher Hiram Bithorn, the first Puerto Rican to play in the major leagues.
 Estadio Hiram Bithorn, which is located next to the Roberto Clemente Coliseum, is operated by the Municipal government of San Juan, and although it is smaller than Roberto Clemente Walker Stadium in nearby Carolina, PR, it is the only Puerto Rican stadium to have hosted Major League games.

 In 2001 Estadio Hiram Bithorn was the site of MLB's opening day in which the Toronto Blue Jays hosted the Texas Rangers.
 Hiram Bithorn Stadium was home to the Montreal Expos for 22 games each in 2003 and 2004.
 San Juan made an unsuccessful attempt to lure the Expos to Puerto Rico permanently before the franchise moved to Washington, DC in 2005.
 In 2006, 2009 and 2013, Estadio Hiram Bithorn was home to a pool in the first round of the World Baseball Classic.
-The Florida Marlins hosted the New York Mets for a couple of games at the ballpark in 2010, and the renamed Miami Marlins will do so again, against the Pittsburgh Pirates, on May 30-31 in celebration of "Roberto Clemente Day".
+The Florida Marlins hosted the New York Mets for a couple of games at the ballpark in 2010, and the renamed Miami Marlins were planning do so again, against the Pittsburgh Pirates, on May 30-31, 2016 in celebration of "Roberto Clemente Day", but that series was cancelled because of concerns over the Zika virus.

 Unique Features